Castlemartin Training Area: Incidents

 In May 2012, Ranger Michael Maguire from the 1st Battalion, The Royal Irish Regiment died in a live fire incident on the range.
 Ranger Maguire was resting in a safe area where he had removed his body armour and helmet when a stray round entered his temple.
 The machine gun fire that was responsible for his death also put civilians at risk on neighbouring beaches although there was no report of injuries.
 Ranger Maguire and his unit were training for deployment to Afghanistan.

 On 14 June 2017 two Royal Tank Regiment soldiers were killed in an incident that involved the failure of a tank's main armament, due to the incomplete fitting of all parts that were required.
 This led to hot gases being discharged that then ignited weapon charges that had been removed from their storage.
 The explosion and fire that occurred caused the injuries to all four of the crew, with two crew being fatally injured.

 On 4 March 2021, Sergeant Gavin Hillier of 1st Battalion, Welsh Guards died during a live firing exercise.

+Geography

+The training area is owned by the Ministry of Defence (MoD) and part of Defence Training Estate Pembrokeshire (DTE P).
+The installation covers roughly 6000 acre making it the largest single part of DTE P. The ranges are active for 44 weeks of the year and when in use can include a coastal exclusion zone of as much as 12 nmi off the coast, or as little as 3 nmi depending on which weapon system and ammunition is being used.

+Nearby military sites

+As well as the Castlemartin Training Area, DTE P is responsible for the CAD range at ADR Manorbier about 5 mi south west of Tenby, Pembrokeshire, the Penally Training Camp just outside Tenby, and the Dry Training Area at Templeton about 2 mi south of Narberth, Pembrokeshire.

+Nearby places

+Castlemartin Training Area is located between Pembroke to the north east, Freshwater West beach to the west, and the site of the former Royal Air Force station, RAF Angle, to the north west.

+National park

+The training area is located within the Pembrokeshire Coast National Park, and also includes the Pembrokeshire Coast Path which is a designated National Trail.
+Castlemartin is within an area designated as a Site of Special Scientific Interest.
+It contains a wide variety of flora, along with important archaeological and geological findings, including notable fossils.